Best Online Degrees in: Business Hospitality

 Building a Career

 Graduates with a bachelor's degree in business hospitality should be able to find management training positions in a restaurant, hotel, casino, or resort.
 Students holding a master's degree or a significant amount of relevant work experience can usually enter a management position immediately.
-According to the U.S. Bureau of Labor Statistics, the average annual income for food service managers was $48,130, in 2010.
-The Bureau also reported that lodging managers had an average annual income of $46,880, in 2010.
+According to the U.S. Bureau of Labor Statistics, the average annual income for food service managers is $48,130.
+The Bureau also reported that lodging managers had an average annual income of $46,880.
 However, income for both industries can vary drastically depending on the location and exclusivity of the institution.
 The industry is also extremely heavily dependent on a strong economy.